campbellcj11/HotSpotWeb/webScraping/README.md

 # Web Scraping Setup
-## Facebook Scraper
+To Setup the python Facebook scraper you can either directly install the dependencies using:
-To Setup the python facebook scraper first...
+  <code>pip install -r requirements.txt</code>